Vyral/base-template/_posts/2019-12-17-focus-on-the-rates-not-the-prices.md

 The biggest question we’re repeatedly being asked right now is, “Should I wait until next year to buy?
 Aren’t prices set to drop then?”

-Our response is always the same: We don’t know that will happen; prices may stabilize, which is normal, but they won’t go down.
+Our response is always the same: We don’t know what will happen; prices may stabilize, which is normal, but they won’t go down.

 **What’s more important for buyers to consider is securing a low interest rate**.
 It’s a long-term benefit you should always be looking to capitalize on instead of waiting for some undetermined time when home prices may drop by $20,000.